IBM/EEL-agentic-ai-bootcamp/docs/use-cases-for-labs/low-code/chro/hr-use-case.md

 > This lab uses a simulator for a Human Capital Management system.
 However, this could be easily changed to any real system running in production such as Workday or others.

-## 📄 Step by step hands-on instructions
+## Step by step hands-on instructions

-Please find the step-by-step instructions [here](/usecases/ask-hr/assets/hands-on-lab-askHR.md) on how you can implement this use case. step by step hands-on instructions to execute this lab here: [Lab-guide](lab-guide.md)
+- Please find the step by step hands-on instructions to execute this lab here: [Lab-guide](lab-guide.md)